Frequently Asked Questions

 In addition, the breathing and meditation aspects of yoga induce a "relaxation response" that has been found in many studies to assist people in decreasing their pain.
 Yoga has also been found to be helpful in the treatment of depression and anxiety that often accompany pain problems.

 Yes, most definitely.
-Yoga is a spiritual practice which is universal in its approach For most, it is a mind/body practice involving no spirituality or religiosity.
+Yoga is a spiritual practice which is universal in its approach.
+For many, it is a mind/body practice involving no spirituality or religiosity.
 It can be practiced by individuals of all creeds and with any set of beliefs.

 Because the nose is an integral part of the respiratory system, allowing the air to be warmed, moistened and filtered.
 Nose breathing enhances the immune system.
 But, most importantly, nose breathing activates the relaxation response.
 Mouth breathing does not provide any of this.